 Listing of Tunes (web page).
 This is a table listing all the tunes, their key and tune types and more.
 It is searchable and may be sorted on any column.
 Also available as a spreadsheet.

 Tune Sources (web page).
 A listing of all the records, tapes, CDs, books used to prepare this web site.
 Also available to download in a couple formats.

 Chord Book (PDF).
 A chord book for all the tunes on this web site.
 Available as a downloadable PDF.

 Contact Me.
 If you have questions, corrections, constructive feedback, interesting comments, etc., please feel free to send me a note!

 Peter Yarensky's abc 2.2 Help File & abc 2.2 Reference Card (both as PDFs).
-The Help File documents both basic abc workings and some advanced techniques that I used in preparing this web site.
+The Help File documents both basic abc workings and some advanced techniques that I used in preparing the web site tunes.
 I hope some people find it useful.
 The Reference Card is a much shorter summary.

 The Lamprey River Band has been playing for country dances in the Seacoast area of New Hampshire since 1983.
 Currently we play for a monthly dance in Dover City Hall on the first Thursday of every month.
 The Lamprey River Band Tune Book has grown over the years; although in recent years our repertoire has moved in various directions and we haven't relied as much on written music.
 The Online Tunebook is a compilation of a large body of tunes I wrote out for the band as well as a few tunes written by and/or contributed by others in the band.
 It includes much of the core of the New England common repertoire, and a variety of other tunes suitable for traditional contras, squares and couples dances.